dgaydukov/cert-aws/files/sa.md

 * TCP - segment
 * UDP - datagram
 * IP - packet
 MTU (Maximum transmission unit) - max size of PDU that can be transferred in single network layer transaction.
 MTU for Ethernet is 1500 bytes.
 Jumbo frame - ethernet frame with more than 1500 bytes MTU, usually up to 9000.
-The idea is that it's easy to process the contents of single large frame instread of many smaller frames.
+The idea is that it's easy to process the contents of single large frame instead of many smaller frames.
 You can test all of this with `ping` command
 ```
 # by default 84 bytes of data transfered